meilinshi/meilinshi.github.io/index.md

 ## About Me

-I am a PhD student working with [Prof. Krzysztof Janowicz](https://people.geog.ucsb.edu/~jano/) in the Spatial Temporal Knowledge Observatory (STKO) Lab, Department of Geography, UC Santa Barbara.
+I am a PhD student working with [Prof. Krzysztof Janowicz](https://www.univie.ac.at/en/research/research-overview/neue-professuren-ab-2020/detailansicht-en/artikel/univ-prof-dr-krzysztof-janowicz/#) in the Spatial Temporal Knowledge Observatory (STKO) Lab, Department of Geography and Regional Research, University of Vienna.

 ## Research Interests